DRIVANnega/noctalia-colors.conf-to-noctalia-colors.lua/README.md

 I made easy script to use with hyprland.lua

-# first step is add this line end of file or begining of file
+# first step is add this line end of file or begining of file of hyprland.lua in your "/.config/hypr" folder

 require("noctalia-colors")